Best Free Business Bank Accounts

 How do you get started with a bank account?

-When opening an account, you might need to provide proof of ID (like a driver's licence or passport) and proof of address (a utility bill or council tax bill).
+When opening a business account, you might need to provide proof of ID (like a driver's licence or passport) and proof of address (a utility bill or council tax bill).
 Your full name, date of birth, and address history will also be required, and you may also be asked to provide financial information.

 Don't forget that opening a free business bank account often involves a credit check, and if your score is low, you may not be approved.